thingsiplay/retroplay/retroplay.6.md

 will be looked up in the playlist folder of your RetroArch configuration.
 If *FILE* starts with a "/", then it is handled as an absolute path.
 If any "/" is found somewhere in *FILE*, then it is considered to be a relative path and will be extended to fullpath from current working directory.
-Wildcards and globbing is supported and the first match is used.
+Wildcards are not supported.
 File extension *.lpl* is optional and is added if missing.
 The special keywords **history** and **favorites** on their own will be automatically resolved to what is specified in RetroArchs own configuration at **content_history_path** or **content_favorites_path** variables.
 Defaults to **history** if no *FILE* was specified.
 Example: *--playlist "\*Game Boy"*

 **-d**, **--dir** *PATH*...
 : Path to a directory to read all files from and populate the programs internal temporary list of ROM files.
 Multiple *PATH* can be specified.
-Wildcards and globbing is supported, but only the first entry is used.
-However using wildcards without quotation marks will be handled by the terminal and adds multiple directories matching the pattern.
+Wildcards are not supported.
 Example: *--dir . "~/Emulators/\*/snes\*"*

 **-o**, **--ls**